Have you tried our Frequently Asked Questions? See www.sarh.co.uk/faq

 Stafford and Rural Homes (SARH) has affordable homes to rent across Stafford Borough and surrounding areas.

 Unlike private landlords, SARH do not ask for a deposit and you do not have to pay any agency fees.
-Your tenancy requires you to pay your rent one week in advance and if you prefer to pay monthly you will pay the first month in advance.
+Your tenancy requires you to pay your rent in advance.
+If you will be paying your rent monthly you will need to pay four weeks in advance.

 To apply for a home with SARH, you will first need to complete an online Housing Registration Form on the SARHomes website.
 The information within this form will be used by SARH to help you find a home that is suited to your personal circumstances.

 Most of our homes are advertised on the SARHomes website, where you can view and apply for SARH homes that suit your needs and personal circumstances.

 A selection of SARHomes available now and those coming soon.